-The project site is located within 1 mile from active areas of the Merced Regional Airport and approximately 10 miles from the Castle Airport.
-However, the airstrip has a flight pattern that goes northwest/southeast, which does not fly directly over the project site.
-Given its location, the private airstrip should not pose a hazard to the project development.
+The project site is located approximately 4 miles northeast from active areas of the Merced Regional Airport and approximately 7 miles east from the Castle Airport.
 Therefore, no population working or living at the site would be exposed to excessive levels of aircraft noise.
 This potential impact is less than significant.